themattbirch/Portfolio/src/content/posts/five-seo-trends-digital-marketers-2024.md

 description: Stay ahead of the curve with these five essential SEO trends for digital marketers in 2024, from voice search optimization to AI-driven content strategies and enhanced user experience.
 ---

-# Five SEO trends for digital marketers to follow in 2024

 SEO has changed so much over the years, and it can sometimes feel like a full-time job to keep up with the latest tips and trends.

 It's always been a cat-and-mouse game between marketers and Google, with the most popular search engine in the world continually rolling out algorithm updates, while also adjusting their ranking signals, deciding which ones carry the most weight.
 In fact, it's still unknown exactly what the breakdown looks like, as Google attempts to do whatever it can to prevent black-hat SEOs from reverse engineering content.
 And while it can be frustrating for marketers to be left in the dark, it's easy to understand where Google is coming from.